 Calm the mind and breathe.
 Mindful breathing is one of the easiest ways to practice meditation.
 Pick the right spot in the garden, roll out your mat and meditate.
-Several apps can help you get started.
+Several apps and this fantastic guide to meditation can help you get started.

 Just Breathe.
 Breathe in through your nose and out through your mouth.
 Pushing the exhale against the back of your throat to make it as loud as possible.
 Breathe with pursed lips, pulling the breath in slowly and holding it for a second before exhaling.

 Regular meditation routines will strengthen immunity, improve heart rate, and reduce back pain if you have any.
 Then sink into a comfortable chair by the garden, enjoy the peace before the day gets noisy.

 Move.
 Walk.
 Meditate.
 Spring it up with brisk walking.
 Count your steps.
 Focus and feel the natural rhythm of the movement.
 Take in the sensation of each step as you walk.
 Such as the air against your skin, the warmth in your body slowly rises.
 Feel the ground beneath your sneakers, or feel your muscles waking up to the activity.

 Run, if you must.
 Release the tension that has been lurking on the outskirts of your well-being.
 Shift your focus on the essential.
 Gratitude is an excellent place to start.
 Mentally enumerate your gratitude list.
 Then slow down and relax.

 Sink into your favorite porch swing.
 Swing your worries away.